Alumni Event Budgeting: Planning a Successful Gathering

 Early-Bird and Last-Minute Registrations

-Reminder Emails and Communication
+Event Promotion, Reminder Emails, and Communication

 4) On-Site Logistics and Expenses